Low-redshift constraints on structure growth from CMB lensing tomography: Methodology

 We fix $\alpha=1$, $M_0=M_{\rm min}$, $\sigma_{{\rm ln}M}=0.4$, and treat $M_{\rm min}$ and $M_1$ as free parameters.
 The cNG contribution is subdominant on the scales explored in this analysis. \item ${\rm Cov}_{\rm SN}$: the contribution to the covariance from uncertainties in the effective shot noise of the sample.
 Although we correct all galaxy auto-spectra for the shot-noise contribution associated with the discreteness of the sample analytically, other stochastic contributions to the galaxy overdensity may lead to additional terms in the auto-spectrum that are effectively white (i.e. uncorrelated on the scales probed).
 We thus marginalise over an additional amplitude parameter $A_{\rm SN}^i$ of the shot noise contribution to the auto-spectrum of the $i$-th bin to account for these effects.
 Since the theory model is linear in this parameter, we can marginalise over it analytically by adding a contribution to the power spectrum covariance of the form:

 where $N_\ell^{gg}$ is the shot noise contribution to the power spectrum, estimated as described in e.g. \cite{1912.08209}, and $\sigma_{\rm SN}$ is the standard deviation of the Gaussian prior assumed on $A_{\rm SN}$.
 We use $\sigma_{\rm SN}=0.1$, thus allowing for $\sim10\%$ deviations from a pure Poisson contribution.
+We tested that our results vary only mildly, with parameter shifts below $0.5\sigma$, if increasing this prior significantly to $\sigma_{\rm SN}=1$.
 We include these terms in the diagonal covariance blocks corresponding to each of the galaxy auto-correlations (i.e. effectively marginalising over a shot noise amplitude parameter for each redshift bin). \item ${\rm Cov}_{p(z)}$: the contribution to the covariance from uncertainties in the redshift distributions of the three galaxy samples.
 We propagate the uncertainties on the redshift distributions, estimated as described in Section \ref{ssec:data.gals}, following the approach outlined in \cite{2007.14989} and validated in \cite{2301.11978}.
 The structure of the resulting covariance contribution is similar to that of ${\rm Cov}_{\rm SN}$:

 where $({\sf T})_{\alpha j}\equiv \partial t_\alpha/\partial [p(z)]_j$ is the derivative of the $\alpha$-th element of our model prediction for the full data vector with respect to the $j$-th element in the list of uncertain redshift distribution elements, and $({\sf P})_{ij}$ is the Gaussian prior covariance of the redshift distributions.
 We construct ${\sf P}$ from the bootstrap uncertainties calculated in Section \ref{ssec:data.gals} assuming uncorrelated errors. \end{itemize}